DeadlyHunt3r/Modkit/README.md

 - Compiling Java in-game would be slow, fragile, and would require a full toolchain.
 - Generated code is hard to validate and a natural place for things to go wrong.
-- Forge already ships `lowcodefml`, a mod loader designed for exactly this — mods that are *data only*, with no `@Mod` class and no bytecode.
+- NeoForge already ships `lowcodefml`, a mod loader designed for exactly this — mods that are *data only*, with no `@Mod` class and no bytecode.

 By describing content as JSON and letting the base mod interpret it at runtime, we